samirmartins/pydaq/docs/index.md

 this section is for you.
 Here, you can find documentation on how to use PYDAQ for this purpose with ([NIDAQ](https://samirmartins.github.io/pydaq/get_model_nidaq/)/[Arduino](https://samirmartins.github.io/pydaq/get_model_arduino/))

+### PID Control

+This section explains how to perform real-time or simulated PID control using PYDAQ.
+Both [NIDAQ](https://samirmartins.github.io/pydaq/pid_control_nidaq/) and [Arduino](https://samirmartins.github.io/pydaq/pid_control_arduino/) boards are supported, and control (including simulation) can be run through the GUI.

 ## Examples